How are sessions terminated?

 - Reusing existing sessions is more performant than creating new ones.

-Let’s walk through an example of how to keep a session alive, a way to make your sessions more efficient in terms of time and cost.
+Let’s walk through an example of how to keep a session alive:

 : Timeout _____ms exceeded